Flocking Frequently Asked Questions

 What do I do about bare spots with no flock?

-Test spot and and the glue adheres, then proceed,
+Test spot and see if the glue adheres, then proceed,

 because the surface is sealed.
 If the surface is bare